visionthex/nodeBOT/README.md

 ## Installation

 1. Clone the repository
-2. Run `npm install` to install dependencies
-3. Run `npm install @google/generative-ai` to install dependencies
+2. Run `npm install @google/generative-ai` to install dependencies
-4. Run `npm dotenv` to install secret dependencies
+3. Run `npm install dotenv` to install secret dependencies
-5. Create a `.env` file in the root directory and add your API key:
+4. Create a `.env` file in the root directory and add your API key:
-6. Create a `.gitignore` file in the root directory and add your `.env`
+5. Create a `.gitignore` file in the root directory and add your `.env`

 What to put inside .env file
 ```